singularityhub/singularity-hpc/README.md

  - [Spack](https://spack.readthedocs.io/en/latest/module_file_support.html) installs modules for software built from source (not containers).

 ## TODOS

- - test lmod recipe (not tested yet)
- - write add and other commands
+ - write add and other commands (check)
+ - add other registry entries per request
+ - add support for nv flag (another exec?)
  - ensure that we print columns to shpc list
  - test singularity build in actions, save to registry
  - develop pull command for shpc for this type, along with GitHub action